metakirby5/zenbu/README.rst

 For a more detailed explanation, check out the `wiki homepage`_.

 For common issues, check the `common gotchas wiki page`_.

+For some neat tools (including automatic desktop reloads), check the `tools wiki page`_.

 ::